West Java: Demographics

+Data from the 2000 Indonesian census recorded that most of the areas of 22 regencies and cities in West Java in 2000, the majority of the population came from the Sundanese ethnic group, except in Cirebon, Indramayu, Bekasi, and Depok.
+Cirebon and Indramayu are predominantly Cirebonese.
+While Depok and Bekasi, the majority of the population are Betawi.
+Other tribes from outside Java and other tribes are mostly Bataks, Minangkabau, and Chinese.
+Generally spread across Bekasi, Depok, Bandung, and Bogor.

 Ethnic and linguistic composition

 West Java is the native homeland of Sundanese people which forms the largest ethnic group in West Java.
 Since Jakarta and the surrounding area, including West Java, is the business and political centre of Indonesia, the province has attracted various people from other parts of Indonesia.
 The biggest minority is Javanese who migrated to the province centuries ago.
-Other Native Indonesian ethnic groups such as Minangkabau, Batak, Malay, Madurese, Balinese, Ambonese and many other Indonesians who migrated to and settled in West Java cities can also be easily found.
+Other Native Indonesian ethnic groups such as Minangkabau, Batak, Malay, Madurese, Balinese, Ambonese, and many other Indonesians who migrated to and settled in West Java cities can also be easily found.
 The urban areas also have a significant population of Chinese Indonesians.

 In addition to Indonesian, the official national language, the other widely spoken language in the province is Sundanese.
-In some areas near the southern borders with Central Java, Javanese is also spoken.
+In some areas near the southern borders with Central Java, Javanese is also spoken, especially Banyumasan Javanese, then also the Betawi language which is dominant in the cities of Bekasi, Depok, and half in the western and northern parts of Bekasi Regency, and the northern part of Bogor Regency.
 The main language spoken in Cirebon and nearby areas (Majalengka, Indramayu, Sumber) is Cirebonese, a dialect of Javanese with Sundanese influence.

-Indonesian is widely spoken as a second language.

 Religion

+As of 2022, Islam is the largest religion in West Java, being practiced by 97.34% of the population.
+Minority religions are Christianity with 2,39% (Protestantism 1.78% and Roman Catholic 0.61%), Buddhism 0.2%, Hinduism 0.035%, Confucianism 0.025% and Folk religion 0.01% of the population.